mabogiqwa/gauteng-undirected-graph/README.md

 Extend the graph to include additional locations in Gauteng.

+Improve the accuracy of the distance over longer distances

 Implement a graphical interface for visualization.

 Add real-time traffic data for dynamic shortest path computation.